AndrewMonteith/UFL/README.md

 Q: Why is the degree property automatically shadowed in FiniteElement

 Q: Should I think about adding Tensors?

+Q: Well done for using like the most unknown feature of python (else on for loop)

 ### Questions & Answers